Fall 2024

 • Photo

-Did you see a Monarch larva?
-Link to JN visuals
+Did you see a monarch larva?

 Only report sightings of larvae found on milkweed growing outside under natural conditions (see Journey North’s Goals in Tracking Monarchs).